Spinners/Spin.Swift/README.md

 In real life applications, you can obviously have several feedbacks per Spin in order to separate preoccupations.
 Each of the feedbacks will be applied sequentially on the input value.

-# The ways to build a Spin
+# The multiple ways to build a Spin

 Spin offers two ways to build a feedback loop.
 Both are equivalent and picking one only depend on your preference.